alwineinger/aqualogic_mqtt/README.md

 ### Enabling Sensors and Switches

-Only the "Check System" sensor is enabled by default.
+Only the "Check System" sensor and "System Messages" sensor are enabled by default.
 Additional sensors and switches that are present on your system and that you want visible/controllable should be specified using the `-e`/`--enable` option.
 One or more space-separated device "keys" should be provided to this option; for example, this command:

 ```
 python -m aqualogic_mqtt.client -e l f aux1 t_p -s /dev/ttyUSB0 -m localhost:1883